2019 Nor.Ca. Women's Handball Championship

-The 2019 NorCA Women's Handball Championship was the third edition of the Nor.Ca.
+The 2019 Nor.Ca.
+Women's Handball Championship was the third edition of the Nor.Ca.
 Women's Handball Championship.
 The tournament took place in Mexico City from 28 May to 2 June 2019.
 It acted as the North American and Caribbean qualifying tournament for the 2019 World Women's Handball Championship.

 Draw

 The draw took place on 14 April 2019.

 Seeding

 Preliminary round

 All times are local (UTC−6).